2016 felt like ripping off a giant, stinking bandage and exposing the raw, festering wound that lies underneath.

 She wasn’t the Answer.
 She wouldn’t have saved us.

-There is no one coming to save us.
+No one coming to save us.

 No matter who you decide to blame, no one is going to get what they are owed.